Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Introduction

 For our approach we make use of a criterion of Aharoni and Haxell~\cite{aharonihaxell} and Meshulam~\cite{meshulam2} for the existence of independent transversals in graphs, using the (topological) connectedness of the independence complex.
 In our application we apply this to an appropriately modified line graph of the multihypergraph of all those subsets that are valuable enough to be potentially allocated to the players.
 In order to show that the connectedness of the independence complex is large enough, we run a graph theoretic process, which is based on a theorem of Meshulam~\cite{meshulam2}.
 In the process we dismantle our line graph, but control the topological connectedness of the independence complex throughout, to make sure that the process runs for long enough.
 This necessitates that we choose our dismantling process with care and apply intricate analysis of the underlying structures, carefully tailored to the specifics of the problem.
 We employ the dual of the CLP to certify the length of the process.

 Our approach is conceptually different from that of all previous work on the Santa Claus problem.
 The topological theorems in the background provide an incredibly rich family of independent sets in the modified line graph, that is geometrically highly structured via a triangulation of a high-dimensional simplex.
-This is in sharp contrast to the much simpler sparse spanning tree-like structure at the heart of the combinatorial approach.
+In this setting, good allocations of disjoint sets of resources to players correspond to multicolored simplices in the triangulation, and the existence of such an allocation is guaranteed by Sperner's Lemma.
+This is in sharp contrast to the much simpler sparse spanning tree-like structure at the heart of the combinatorial approach, and where a solution is found via a direct step-by-step augmentation process.

-This general strategy to show the existence of a solution of large minimum utility seems quite flexible and we expect it to be a useful asset for other algorithmic problems of interest involving hypergraph matchings.
+Our general strategy to show the existence of a solution of large minimum utility seems quite flexible and we expect it to be a useful asset for other algorithmic problems of interest involving hypergraph matchings.

-Our machinery developed for the proof of Theorem~\ref{thm:main-intro} can also be used to improve significantly the known results on the integrality gap of the CLP for the $(1,\varepsilon)$-restricted allocation problem.
+The machinery developed for the proof of Theorem~\ref{thm:main-intro} can also be used to improve significantly the known results on the integrality gap of the CLP for the $(1,\varepsilon)$-restricted allocation problem.
 In the next theorem we highlight some of the main consequences of this aspect of our work.

 \begin{thm} Let $\varepsilon < \frac{1}{2}$ and let ${\mathcal I}$ be an instance of the $(1,\varepsilon)$-restricted Santa Claus problem with maximum CLP-target $T^*:=T^*({\cal I})$.
 Then the integrality gap of ${\cal I}$ is at most $f(\frac{\varepsilon}{T^*})$, where $f:(0,1]\rightarrow \mathbb{R}^+$ is a function satisfying \begin{itemize} \item $f(x)<3$ unless $x=\frac16$ or $x=\frac13$, \item $f(x)\leq 2.75$ for all $x\in (0,\frac{1}{6}) \cup [\frac{2}{11}, \frac13) \cup [\frac{4}{11}, 1]$, and \item $\lim_{x\rightarrow 0}f(x) < 2.479$. \end{itemize} \end{thm}